CaptainFlint/wcx_sii_decrypt/README.md

 This is a Total Commander plugin for unpacking SII files: save data from SCS games.

 Currently tested on Euro Truck Simulator 2 and American Truck Simulator.
 Supported types:
-* encrypted text format;
+* encrypted text format (AES);
-* encrypted binary format;
+* plain binary format (BSII);
-* plain binary format.
+* encrypted binary format (BSII+AES).
+Also, the 3NK format is supported, which is used e.g. for the localization files.

-The SII file is opened as an archive containing a single TXT file representing the plain text contents you can view or extract.
+The SII/3NK file is opened as an archive containing a single TXT file representing the plain text contents you can view or extract.

 **Note:**